Content

 Some brands and products go beyond the visual and need to be experienced.
 For example, a barbecue manufacturer could use the powerful soundscape of crackling coal to emphasize the quality of their product.

 An author or bookstore could advertise with the sound of page flipping.
-This puts the focus not only on the story in the book, but on the book as a product itself, and how pleasant it feels to hold it in your hands.
+This puts the focus not only on the story in the page or book, but on the book as a product itself, and how pleasant it feels to hold it in your hands.

 One challenge in marketing is to use all channels for content and ads that authentically convey the feeling of a brand.
 Glamurous images, as we know them from Google, are not enough.
 See Bob Ross, an artist who is loved for his painting techniques and gentle touch, despite the minimal noise – or maybe even because of it.